redislabs-training/ru204/admin-training/lab-environment/README.md

 # Admin Training Lab Environment

-These docs provide more than just setup.
+This site provide more than just setup.

 ## Overview

-They include an [overview] of what's in the environment, what it looks like when you use it, and how to set it up.
+It includes an [overview] of what's in the environment, what it looks like when you use it, and how to set it up.

 Each student gets a VM with a bunch of stuff in it.